 GAZA EMERGENCY: IOWA CITY RESPONDS

-The current fighting has made things unimaginably worse.
-Whole families have been killed; half a million made homeless.
-Schools and hospitals are overwhelmed with catastrophic numbers of refugees and the wounded.
-Power and water infrastructure lie in ruins.
+The recent fighting has made things unimaginable.
+Whole families have been killed, over 2,100 mostly innocent civilians dead, half a million made homeless, schools and hospitals are overwhelmed with catastrophic numbers of refugees and the wounded.
+Gaza’s power and water infrastructure lie in ruins.
 The damages run into many billions of dollars.

 Proposed reading and discussion: "Two-State Illusion"